-What is an ROE?
+What Is an ROE?
 Record of Employment Explained

 Author profile picture

-Every year over nine million ROE forms are filled by more than a million employers across Canada.
+Every year over nine million ROE forms are filled out by more than a million employers across Canada.

 An ROE can be submitted in two formats:

-Electronic ROE
+1. Electronic ROE

 • Entering data manually through ROE Web using Service Canada's website